kaine-veal/tso500_project/README.md

 - [ ] Check what variants are rejected by liftover.
 We shouldn't reject many as all our variants in this step are PASS only.
 - [ ] Repeat the analysis twice (generic vs. tumour type) anc check what shows better annotation
 - [ ] Validation/test.
 I need to create a very small VCF with variants that shows all annotation in OncoKB.
 In a preliminar view, all variants are unkonwn.
 I need the final table to see is there is non-unknown variants or test with kown variants in a sitetic VCF and see what is going on.
 For instance I dont know the decistion taken to Handling Structural Insertions is correct.
+- [ ] Discussion needed about the final output table.

 ## Where the data in the ArchiveData server is
 ```bash